Trying to decide between the .223 Remington/5.56x45mm NATO and 6.5 Grendel cartridges? Here’s what you need to know about them.

 The .223 Remington in particular has seen extensive use in the hands of competition shooters and has an outstanding reputation in that area.
 However, the 6.5 Grendel also excels in that area as well and, if we’re being honest, both cartridges are absolutely capable of tack driving accuracy (sub-MOA, sometimes much better) in the right hands.

-Though the exceptionally mild recoil of the .223 Rem gives that cartridge an advantage at short range (150 yards or less), the 6.5 Grendel has longer effective range and a big advantage at ranges past 200 yards because those heavier and more aerodynamic bullets retain more energy and are less susceptible to wind drift.
+Though the exceptionally mild recoil of the .223 Rem gives that cartridge an advantage at short range (150 yards or less), the 6.5 Grendel has a longer effective range and a big advantage at ranges past 200 yards because those heavier and more aerodynamic bullets retain more energy and are less susceptible to wind drift.

 So where do we stand with each cartridge?